Bootjewolf/Minecraft-Log-parser/README.md

 ### extractData.py:
-This python script extracts data fromm the log files.
+This python script extracts data from the log files.
 See below for which data it will extract.